-Hypnosis and Hypnotherapy Are Leading Edge Careers
+Hypnosis Is A Leading Edge Careers

 Calvin D. Banyan, MA, BCH, CI

-The Hypnotherapist is the only professional who is trained to work directly with the subconscious and unconscious levels of the mind.
+The Hypnotist is the only professional who is trained to work directly with the subconscious and unconscious levels of the mind.
 This allows for astonishing successes when conventional attempts have failed.
-Hypnotherapy can be highly effective in helping people overcome problems which cannot be helped directly through working with the conscious mind.
+Hypnosis can be highly effective in helping people overcome problems which cannot be helped directly through working with the conscious mind.
 Emotions originate in parts of the mind that are not under the control of the conscious mind.
-Hypnotherapy can be highly effective for issues that have an emotional component.
+Hypnosis can be highly effective for issues that have an emotional component.
 Areas where this can be of vital importance are addiction, chronic illness, chronic pain, self-esteem, relationship issues, repressed memories, motivation, phobias, stress management and more.
 In all of these cases, reducing or removing painful emotions can be an important aspect in the successful treatment.

-As you can see by the list, hypnotherapy is usually used by normal everyday people with normal everyday problems.
+As you can see by the list, hypnosis is usually used by normal everyday people with normal everyday problems.
 Hypnosis is less commonly used by mental health professionals who work with people who have been diagnosed as suffering from a mental illness.
-The use of hypnotherapy in treating people who are mentally ill is still in the early stages.
+The use of hypnosis in treating people who are mentally ill is still in the early stages.
 More research needs to be done in the area of working with mental illnesses such as schizophrenia and sever mood disorders.

 Hypnosis and Science

 Significant research is occurring at universities around the world, demonstrating that hypnosis is real and that use of hypnosis can have real measurable affects on the brain and other tissues of the body as well as effecting behavior.
 Thanks to modern medical equipment and procedures such as Positron emission tomography (PET), scientists are showing that effects of hypnosis are different and more profound than the effects of mere imagination (The Truth and the Hype of Hypnosis, Scientific American, July, 2001).
-In addition to hypnotherapy done with a Hypnotherapist, universities are now mounting evidence that self-hypnosis can also be a powerful tool when learned from a qualified instructor (The Journal of Family Practice 2001; 50: 441-443).
+In addition to hypnosis done with a Hypnotist, universities are now mounting evidence that self-hypnosis can also be a powerful tool when learned from a qualified instructor (The Journal of Family Practice 2001; 50: 441-443).